ashleyswanson360-org/beier360-interview-test/README.md

 # BEIER360 Interview Test

 ### Setup
-To complete the test, you will be creating your own private repository from this template.
+To complete the test, you will be creating your own private repository from a template.

-1. On GitHub, view this repository and click "Use this template".
+1. View this repository on GitHub, and click "Use this template".
 2. Make sure the "Owner" is set to your **personal GitHub account**.
 3. Make sure the "Visibility" is set to **Private**.
 4. Give it a name and click "Create repository from template".

+### Submission
+When you have finished the test, ensure you follow these steps to submit your work.

-5. Lastly, make sure to go to "Settings > Collaborators > Add people", and add Ashley to your repository to review it.
+1. View your private repository on GitHub, and go to "Settings > Collaborators > Add people".
-    - Username: `ashleyswanson360`
-    - Email: `ashley.swanson@beier360.com`
+2. Invite Ashley using his GitHub username `ashleyswanson360` or email `ashley.swanson@beier360.com`.
+2. Reply to the invitation email with a link to your private repository.

 ## Project Structure
 The app is a modified version of the default Xamarin.Forms project.
 The solution consists of five projects.